Six Tuscan Poets

-Six Tuscan Poets is an oil on panel by the Florentine visual artist and writer Giorgio Vasari, created in 1544.
-The poets depicted in the painting from left to right are Cino da Pistoia, Guittone d'Arezzo, Petrarch, Giovanni Boccaccio, Dante Alighieri, and Guido Cavalcanti.
+Six Tuscan Poets is an oil-on-panel painting by the Florentine visual artist and writer Giorgio Vasari, created in 1544.
+The poets depicted in the painting from left to right are Guittone d'Arezzo, Cino da Pistoia, Petrarch, Giovanni Boccaccio, Dante Alighieri, and Guido Cavalcanti.
+In 2021 it was lent to the Metropolitan Museum of Art, in New York, for the exhibition The Medici: Portraits and Politics, 1512–1570.

 The work was commissioned from Vasari by the Tuscan arts patron Luca Martini.